vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-2.md

 <script src="https://gist.github.com/nimish-mehta/f307d5a6c328e317e93460959bec0a3f.js"></script>

 This should trigger another round of compilation.
-Ultimately loading the extension code into nectar.
+Ultimately loading the extension code into Nectar.
 Lets see if we were successful.
 But before doing that we should migrate the database.

 <script src="https://gist.github.com/nimish-mehta/994e51defad0787eb88e6611219066fb.js?file=migrate.bash"></script>

 <script src="https://gist.github.com/nimish-mehta/0906cc2cf4929508e3ee75bb6cf1c8e1.js"></script>

-Voila, we can now save and retrieve records to a relation we defined outside nectar from nectar models.
+Voila, we can now save and retrieve records to a relation we defined outside Nectar from Nectar models.

+## VIEW LAYER ##

-__VIEW LAYER__: Now that we can save the user likes, we should probably add an interface for the user to like them as well.
+Now that we can save the user likes, we should probably add an interface for the user to like them as well.
 Which leads us to the first shortcoming in our current approach, we can replace existing views but right now we don't have anything for adding to an existing view(Please leave us a note here if you know of a clean performant approach to do this).
 Meanwhile we expect most people will end up overriding the existing views to something more custom then updating it piecemeal but i digress.
 For now let's have a page where we list all the products and user can mark them as liked or unlike the previously liked ones.

 __controller__